MillironX/sc2-sequencing/ont/README.md

 # Oxford Nanopore Technologies

 These scripts are for use with a GridION, to make the files and folder structures correspond more closely to those required by downstream bioinformatics programs.
 Note that at the time of writing, the GridION runs Ubuntu 16.04 LTS, and mounts USB drives in the `/data` folder, and these scripts contain some "faults" to work around these idiosyncrasies.

-## File Descriptors
+## Usage

 ### `ont-demux`